scenerystack/community/docs/reference/api/sim/OopsDialog.md

 - **iconNode**?: [Node](../scenery/Node.md)
-<br>  Optional icon that will be placed to the right of the image.
+<br>  Icon that will be placed to the right of the image.
   If not provided, then a PhET Girl image is used.
   If provided, the caller is responsible for all aspects of the icon, including scale.
+- **iconPosition**?: "left" | "right"
+<br>  Position of optional icon, relative to message text.
 - **richTextOptions**?: [RichTextOptions](../scenery/RichText.md#RichTextOptions)
 <br>  Passed to RichText node that displays messageString
 - &amp; [DialogOptions](../sim/Dialog.md#DialogOptions)